leesj9476/ovitz/README.md

  7. the case of the even number of point

- 8. when calculate closest white point : 1-by-1 -> n-by-n
+ 8. when calculate closest white point : 1 pixel-> n pixel